truas/LexicalChain_Builder/README.md

 UPDATES
 =======
+[2018-11-29]:
+1. General refactorin on printing status (reduce I/O)
+2. Differences between python 3.4<= and 3.5>= with respect to merge dictionaries

 [2018-11-15]:
 1. Flex and Fixed LC implemented, IDE and command line - milestone
 2. Small refactoring to validate input/parameteres